gersakbogdan/SDCN-P5/README.md

 The final pipeline is doing a fair job on the project video but there are a lot to improve.

 There are places where the car is not detected and also at some point the pipeline fails to detect multiple cars when there is some overlapping.
+Also multiple scale factors could be used in sliding window search step.

 I would also like to try to implement this using deep learning classifier to be able to compare the results.